shaileshfefar/repository/README.md

 # repository
 A repository for tutorial purpose...
-PHP, Laravel, NodeJS and ExpressJS
+PHP, Laravel, NodeJS, ExpressJS and MySQL.